PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 ----------------------------------

 The :func:`~pennylane.specs` transform takes a
-QNode and creates a function that returns specifications or details about the QNode, including depth, number of gates, and number of gradient executions required.
+QNode and creates a function that returns details about the QNode, including depth, number of gates, and number of gradient executions required.